MasrourTawfik/images_segmentation_prompt/Documentation/scripts/pytorch.rst

 * **Initializing Tensors**

+.. raw:: html

+   <p style="text-align: justify;"><span style="color:#000080;">
     Tensors can be initialized in various ways, including directly from data, from NumPy arrays, or from other tensors.
     Initializing tensors is flexible and intuitive, simplifying the process of tensor creation.
+    </span></p>
 .. code-block:: python

     import torch